afnog/sse/virtualization/maas-exercise.md

 ![Disabling the DHCP server](virtualbox-disable-host-network-dhcp.png)

-Then **exit and restart VirtualBox** (otherwise this change will not take effect, as we discovered after an hour of debugging!).
+Then **exit and restart VirtualBox**, otherwise this change will not take effect, as we discovered after an hour of debugging!

 Create a new VM called MAAS Controller.
 Give it 1 GB RAM and a 40 GB VDI disk, dynamically sized.